Stay at home

 The UK Chief Medical Officers have now raised the risk to the UK from moderate to high.

 Information is changing on a daily basis.
-To find the latest information please stick to reputable sources:
+To find the latest information please stick to reputable sources like the links below:

 As per the current advice: